Skip to main content

 • ability for the Agency to enter into compliance agreements with industries to prevent spread, as necessary.

-Below are five of the most concerning invasive pests currently receiving high-priority attention in Vermont:
+Below are five of the most concerning pests currently receiving high-priority attention in Vermont: